Why You’re Not Losing Weight on the CICO Diet

 First, not all calories are created equal because foods affect the body differently.

-For instance, a 400-calorie bagel eaten first thing in the morning spikes your insulin levels and causes a sugar crash a few hours later.
-Not only will you be dragging, you’ll also be famished—making it harder to adhere to your daily calorie goal.
+For instance, a 400-calorie bagel eaten first thing in the morning spikes your insulin levels and causes a sugar and energy crash a few hours later.
+You will be both hungry and tired, making it harder to adhere to your daily calorie goal.

-In comparison, a breakfast that prioritizes protein and quality fats will keep you full and focused all morning long.
-Here’s why: In the world of macronutrients, dietary fat and protein digest slower compared to carbohydrates, which supports satiety.
+In comparison, a 400-calorie breakfast that prioritizes protein and quality fats will keep you full and focused all morning long.
+Here’s why: When it comes to macronutrients, dietary fat and protein digest slower compared with carbohydrates, which supports satiety.

 Protein also boosts your metabolic rate and can increase the amount of calories you burn throughout the day due to its high thermic effect.[1]